 The answer is often to keep him occupied at least during this first hour, so that he's less likely to become bored and will hopefully stay out of mischief.

-Punishing your dog for his anxious behavior is not the answer, even if he does become destructive.
+Punishing your dog for his anxious behaviour is not the answer, even if he does become destructive.

 Your Cocker can't help it; instead, you might like to try some of the remedies suggested below.